Best iPhones for Seniors in 2025

 iPhone Senior Mode

-Officially called Assistive Access, this new feature allows a person to streamline the layout of a traditional iPhone, enlarge the touchscreen’s digital buttons, and limit the use of certain apps and features.
-All of these features help to mitigate confusion.
+Officially called Assistive Access, the feature allows you to streamline the layout of a traditional iPhone, enlarge the touch screen’s digital buttons, and limit the use of certain apps and features.
+All of the features mitigate confusion.

 Which Cellular Provider is Best for iPhones?

-The best cellular provider for iPhones will depend on where you live, your budget, and the iPhone model itself.
-As far as geography goes, the Federal Trade Commission provides a map of 4G LTE coverage in the U.S. as of May 15, 2021.
-Type in your address to find out which networks cover your area.
+The best cellular provider for iPhones will depend on where you live, your budget and the iPhone model itself.
+The Federal Communications Commission provides a map of 4G LTE and 5G coverage in the U.S. as of Dec.
+31, 2024.3 Navigate the map to your city or town to find out which networks cover your area.
 Most likely, you’ll have coverage for multiple providers, although this may not be the case in more remote areas.

-Additionally, not every provider will be available with every iPhone.
-For example, while newer iPhones sold from Apple are compatible with AT&T, T-Mobile, and Verizon, older models like the iPhone 13 Mini are only available with T-Mobile.
+Not every provider will be available with every iPhone.
+The newer iPhones that Apple sells are compatible with AT&T, T-Mobile and Verizon, for example, but older models like the iPhone 13 Mini are available only with resellers like Amazon.
 Make sure you can get the model you want with your preferred network.

 -